hellomishraa/SHL_Assignment/README.md

 ## 🏋️ Training
 - Loss: MSELoss
 - Optimizer: Adam
-- Batch size: 1 (due to sequence length & model size)
+- Batch size: 2 (due to sequence length & model size)
-- Epochs: 5
+- Epochs: 6

 ## 📤 Output
 Generates `submission.csv` with predicted grammar scores for test audio.

 ## 🙏 Credits
-- Towards Data Science
+- Towards Data Science for articles
-- ChatGPT (Free Version)
+- ChatGPT (Free Version) for dealing with all the errors.
-- Perplexity AI
+- Perplexity AI for research.